Indoqa/logspace/demo.md

 # Logspace Demo
-The *logspace Demo* is a prepared setup that allows you to test-drive Logspace on your own computer in just one minute.
+The *Logspace Demo* is a prepared setup that allows you to test-drive Logspace on your own computer in just one minute.

 >All files will be stored in your temp directory.<br/>
 See "Behind the Curtain" for details.

 ## Prerequsites
-The only requirement for running the *logspace Demo* is that you have installed a Java Runtime Environment 8 (JRE8).
+The only requirement for running the *Logspace Demo* is that you have installed a Java Runtime Environment 8 (JRE8).
 We encourage you to use the latest version and stay up-to-date with security and bug fix releases.